A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests

-The Liu-Singh rank sum statistics \cite{liu_singh} are a class of multivariate two-sample tests that generalize the Mann-Whitney rank test using the notion of data-depth.
-This include tests based on halfspace depth \cite{tukey}, simplicial depth \cite{liu,liu_datadepth}, and projection depth \cite{zuoprojection}, among others.
-Zuo and He \cite{zuolimitdist} proved the asymptotic normality of the Liu-Singh rank sum statistic under general alternatives.
-For earlier generalizations of the Mann-Whitney test refer to \cite{bh,choimarden,oja,ojae,purisen,randlespeters}, and the survey by Oja \cite{ojaR} and the references therein.
+\item[(2)] {\it Tests based on depth functions}: The Liu-Singh rank sum test \cite{liu_singh} are a class of multivariate two-sample tests that generalize the Mann-Whitney rank test using the notion of data-depth.
+This include tests based on halfspace depth \cite{tukey} and simplicial depth \cite{liu,liu_datadepth}, among others.
+For other generalizations of the Mann-Whitney test, refer to the survey by Oja \cite{ojaR} and the references therein. \end{itemize}

-Other popular two-sample tests include the nearest neighbor based test statistic of Hall and Tajvidi \cite{hall_tajvidi}, the depth-based distribution-free test of Rousson \cite{rousson}, the test based on the sum of interpoint distances by Baringhaus and Franz \cite{bfranz}, the test based on the energy between the samples by Aslan and Zech \cite{aslan_zech}, and the recent powerful kernel method based on maximum mean discrepancy by Gretton et al. \cite{gretton}.